Biden vows to keep running as signs point to rapidly eroding support for him on Capitol Hill

 “Let me say this as clearly as I possibly can as simply and straightforward as I can: I am running … no one’s pushing me out," Biden said on a call with staffers from his reelection campaign.
 "I’m not leaving.
 I’m in this race to the end and we’re going to win.”

-The president was pulling every possible lever to try to salvage his reelection campaign — talking to top legislators, pumping up his campaign staff and meeting later in the day with Democratic governors before a planned weekend blitz of travel and a network TV interview.
+“The president is our nominee.
+The president is our party leader,” said Gov. Wes Moore of Maryland.
+He added that, in the meeting, Biden “was very clear that he’s in this to win."

-But there were mounting signs that support for Biden was rapidly eroding among Democrats on Capitol Hill.
+Despite such reassuring sentiments, a major Democratic donor, Netflix co-founder Reed Hastings, also called on the president to exit the race, saying, “Biden needs to step aside to allow a vigorous Democratic leader to beat Trump and keep us safe and prosperous.”
+The statement was first reported by The New York Times.

-Rep. Jim Clyburn, a longtime Biden friend and confidant, said he would back a “mini-primary” in the run-up to the Democratic National Convention next month if Biden were to leave the race.
-Clyburn, a South Carolina Democrat, floated an idea that appeared to be laying the groundwork for alternatives by delegates during the Democrats’ planned virtual roll call that is scheduled before the more formal party convention, which is set to begin Aug.
+And all that followed Rep. Jim Clyburn, a longtime Biden friend and confidant, saying he'd back a “mini-primary” in the run-up to the Democratic National Convention next month if Biden were to leave the race.
+The South Carolina Democrat floated an idea that appeared to be laying the groundwork for alternative choices by delegates during the Democrats’ planned virtual roll call that is scheduled before the more formal party convention set to begin Aug.
 19 in Chicago.

-“You can actually fashion the process that’s already in place to make it a mini-primary and I would support that,” Clyburn told CNN.
+On CNN, Clyburn said Vice President Kamala Harris, governors and others could join the competition: "It would be fair to everybody."

-He said that Vice President Kamala Harris, governors and others could join the competition.
-“It would be fair to everybody. ...
-Because if she were to be the nominee we need to have a running mate.
-And need a strong running mate.”
+Clyburn, a senior lawmaker who is a former member of his party's House leadership team, said he has not personally seen the president act as he did on the debate stage last week and called it “concerning.”

-Clyburn, a senior lawmaker who is a former member of his party's House leadership team, said he has not personally seen the president act as he did on the debate stage last week.
+And even as other Democratic allies have remained quiet since Thursday’s debate, there is a growing private frustration about the Biden campaign’s response to his disastrous debate performance at a crucial moment in the campaign — particularly in Biden waiting several days to do direct damage control with senior members of his own party.

-“I saw what I saw last Thursday night, and it is concerning,” Clyburn said.
+One Democratic aide said the lacking response has been worse than the debate performance itself, saying lawmakers who support Biden want to see him directly combatting the concerns about his stamina in front of reporters and voters.
+The aide was granted anonymity to candidly discuss interparty dynamics.

 Some suggested Harris was emerging as the favorite to replace Biden if he were to withdraw, although those involved in private discussions acknowledge that Govs.
 Gavin Newsom of California and Gretchen Whitmer of Michigan remain viable alternatives.
 But for some insiders, Harris is viewed as the best prospect to quickly unify the party and avoid a messy and divisive convention fight.